Volodymyr Pylypchuk: Political career

 Chairman of the Standing Committee on economic reforms and national economy management.

-In May 1995, Pylypchuk was elected to the second convocation of the parliament and serving his mandate until May 1998.
+In May 1995, Pylypchuk was elected to the second convocation of the parliament and served his mandate until May 1998.

-The Commission (in Soviet times) led by Pylypchuk were organized the development of the hryvnia design, the calculate of the amount of currency in circulation and the determine of the structure of denominations.
+The Commission (in Soviet times) led by Pylypchuk organized the development of the hryvnia design, the calculation of the amount of currency in circulation and the determination of the structure of denominations.
 He was an initiator of the creation in Ukraine of the production capability for the manufacture of new nation currency.

-As an MP of the 1st convocation, he was the co-legislator and the initiator of the development by the Commission on economic reforms and management of national economy of 196 bils (114 of them were passed by Verkhovna Randa)/ there he participated in the finance and banking work group.
-These bills have focused on sovereignization Ukraine's economy and its simultaneous transformation to a market economy.
+As an MP of the 1st convocation, he was the co-legislator and the initiator of the development by the Commission on economic reforms and management of the national economy of 196 bills (114 of them were passed by Verkhovna Randa) there he participated in the finance and banking work group.
+These bills have focused on the sovereignization of Ukraine's economy and its simultaneous transformation to a market economy.

 The following are the most important: